Materials-Consortia/schemas/releases/v1.2.0/v1.2/properties/optimade/structures/assemblies.md

                 "type": [
                     "number"
                 ],
-                "description": "An float that specifies the statistical probability of a group in the description of assemblies.", "examples": [
+                "description": "A float that specifies the statistical probability of a group in the description of assemblies.", "examples": [
                     0.4
                 ],